-3 Lubrication
+Lubrication

-IMPORTANT - Only apply small single drops of light machine oil to the places indicated in red in Fig.6.
-This is best achieved by making a simple oil "dropper" as illustrated in Fig.5.
-Insert a straightened paper clip into a cork and use a bottle cap as a container for the oil.
+IMPORTANT - Only apply small single drops of light machine oil to the places indicated in red.
+This is best achieved by making a simple oil "dropper" as illustrated in Fig. I. Insert a straightened paper clip into a cork and use a bottle cap as a container for the oil.
 A small drop of oil can then be picked up by the dropper and applied in exactly the right place.
-Immediately wipe off any excess oil, especially from the locomotive body.
+Immediately wipe off any excess oil, especially from the locomotive and tender bodies.
 Only lubricate moving parts.